cysouw/diathesis/text/c05_case.md

 ### [ NA | AN ] Accusative/accusative inversive

-The verb *erwarten* 'to expect' has a very exceptional valency alternation in that the accusative and nominative arguments can be reversed with a very similar meaning [@next a,b].
+The verb *erwarten* 'to expect' has an exceptional valency alternation in that the accusative and nominative arguments can be reversed with a very similar meaning [@next a,b].
 There is a slight difference in meaning between 'to expect' [@next a] and 'to be imminent' [@next b].

 ::: ex
 a.
 Er erwartet einen Test.
 b.
 Der Test erwartet ihn.
 :::

 This alternation is possibly best interpreted as the effect of two different metaphorical extensions of *warten* 'to wait for'.
 The first extension is from 'to wait for' [@next a] to 'to expect' [@next b].
-The second usage of *warten* is typically found with inanimate subjects, meaning roughly 'to be ready for the objects arrival' [@next c].
-This second meaning the metaphorical extension leads to the meaning 'to be imminent' [@next d].
+The second usage of *warten* is typically found with inanimate subjects, meaning roughly 'to be ready for the object's arrival' [@next c].
+In this second meaning the metaphorical extension leads to the meaning 'to be imminent' [@next d].

 ::: ex
 a.
 Ich warte auf den Test.